 Collision coverage is pretty easy to understand.
 It’s coverage for damages to your car caused by an impact with another car or object.
 It covers damage to your vehicle in a number of situations.
 If you hit another vehicle, for example, this type of coverage would cover the damage to your car.
 If you skid out on a wet road and hit a tree, collision coverage would take care of repairing your car – minus the deductible of course.

 Collision coverage is an optional coverage, but if you lease or finance your car, your bank may require you to carry it.

-- Comprehensive and collision coverage can repair or replace your car and offer people peace of mind
+- Collision coverage can repair or replace your car after an accident

-- These are usually optional unless you’re leasing or financing your car
+- Collision coverage is usually optional unless you’re leasing or financing your car

 - You can choose the deductible you pay, which will affect your premium

 - Your coverage limit is maxed out at the actual cash value of your vehicle

 Collision coverage can help repair or replace your car you crash into another object or another vehicle, or if you roll it over.
 This type of coverage is meant to fix up or replace your car after a wreck.